agabor/docs/_includes/rest/objects.md

 Each object has a class name that you can use to distinguish different sorts of data.
 For example, we could call the high score object a `GameScore`.
 We recommend that you NameYourClassesLikeThis and nameYourKeysLikeThis, just to keep your code looking pretty.

-When you retrieve objects from Parse, some fields are automatically added: `createdAt`, `updatedAt`, and `objectId`.
+When you retrieve objects from MSG, some fields are automatically added: `createdAt`, `updatedAt`, and `objectId`.
 These field names are reserved, so you cannot set them yourself.
 The object above could look like this when retrieved:

 ```json
 {